therealsphinx/support.balsamiq.com/content/desktop/customcontrols.md

 menu: "menudesktop"
 weight: 90
 ---
 Mockups for Desktop supports the concept of Symbols (also called templates, master pages, custom components, widgets, etc.).
-Please read our [symbols documentation](https://docs.balsamiq.com/desktop/symbols/) to learn more about this powerful feature.
+Please read our [Symbols documentation](https://docs.balsamiq.com/desktop/symbols/) to learn more about this powerful feature.

 Mockups also provides the ability to add your own custom icons which you can use with any of the controls that support icons.
 See the [custom icons documentation](https://docs.balsamiq.com/desktop/icons/#adding-your-own-custom-icons) to learn how.